sethunath3/SkyForce_Team2/README.md

 # Design Patterns:
  * MVC design pattern
+   -Used MVC for implementing all the indevidual components like FighterJets(Player), Bullets, Enemies etc.
- * Highly de-coupled code through the use of interfaces at different levels of abstraction
+ * Highly de-coupled code through the use of interfaces at different levels of abstraction(all the damageable components of the game are implementations of iDamageable interface).
  * State Machine
+   - State Machine architecture is used for implementating the scene management of the game.
+ * Object pooling - Creation of bullet instances are optimized using object pooling.

 # Principles Used:
 Single Responsibility Principle (SRP)